GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/structural.md

 **Renewal and Assessment Cycles**:
 - **Regular Reauthorization** of all coordination mechanisms based on demonstrated value and community support
-- **Performance Threshold Triggers** requiring automatic review when effectiveness declines
+- **Performance Threshold Triggers** requiring automatic review when effectiveness declines, potentially using metrics from the `mechanism_regeneration_index` from the *Institutional Regeneration Framework*
 - **Community Satisfaction Assessment** with binding authority for affected populations to modify or discontinue coordination
 - **Innovation Integration Requirements** ensuring systems incorporate lessons and adapt to changing conditions